SOFIAObservatory/FAQs/faqs.md

 **A: The window that lets in light.**

-The boresight is the rectangle region that light passes through to get to the instruments.
+The boresight is the rectangular region that light passes through to get to the instruments.
 The boresight is occasionally calibrated to ensure no loss of signal outside of this window.

 ### What is the best way to access the FITS header information?